Menu

 How to Use EMR Systems?

-One can not deny the usefulness of the EMR system in healthcare, with its intelligent and computational analytic abilities, EMR is proving to be a staple in the healthcare industry.
-But with so many benefits, these systems also present some shortcomings, the biggest one of them being the significant cost of implantation and maintenance challenges.
+However, with so many benefits, these systems also present some shortcomings, the biggest ones being the cost of implantation and maintenance challenges.
 EMR applications may be considered somewhat expensive, but the value for money is great.

+Electronic medical records cost usually range from $300 to $700 per month and upfront cost ranges from $2000 to $3000.
 While individual physicians have to pay approximately $163,765 for the implementation of EMR systems.
 These costs vary with different vendors and with different provider needs.

-So before selecting the EMR system for your practice do go through the following points:
+So before selecting the EMR system for your practice, do go through the following points:

 • Does this EMR system meet the needs of my clinical requirements and my budget?